 Need to get ahold of us?
 Visit our Contact Page for all of the ways you can get in touch.

 BeaverCountian.com was pioneered as a one-person guerrilla journalism venture by John Paul Vranesevich, filling the role of a local traditional press watchdog and alerting the public when a problem is detected.

-The Beaver Countian has more than 26,000 Facebook followers and more than 15,000 people signed up to receive instant smartphone notifications as each new piece is published.
+The site now has more than 27,000 Facebook followers and more than 15,000 people signed up to receive instant smartphone notifications as each new piece is published.

 With assistance from the Electronic Frontier Foundation (EFF), BeaverCountian.com set state-wide precedent in 2017 for an online news publication, when a Pennsylvania Common Pleas Judge ruled it is covered by the state’s Reporter Shield Law and constitutes a newspaper of general circulation.

 It was the first time in Pennsylvania that a new media reporter invoked the protection of anonymous sources and was the result of an unsuccessful subpoena filed by the Beaver County Treasurer and her daughter, seeking the identities of anonymous commenters.